Build the "REMI Minor" (mk2)

 An optional LED digit display board (schematic TBD) connects to the 'UEXT' header (10-pin DIL) already fitted on the Olimex board for I/O expansion.
 The LED board will use the 'UEXT' SPI2 signals to interface with the PIC32.
 A single IC (74HC595 - SI/PO shift register/latch) is all that is needed to drive the 7-segment LED from the SPI port.
 The 'PRESET' button will hijack the SPI 'MISO' signal for input to the PIC32 when there is no other slave device selected.
 (There are no other SPI slave devices anyway.)

-The diagrams below show the recommended layout for the mk2 controller board and wiring on the underside.
+The picture below shows the recommended layout for the mk2 controller board.
 Wiring should be done with very fine hookup wire.
 Suitable multi-strand wire in 6 colours can be obtained from 6-core flat telephone cable of the type used with modular (RJ12) crimp connectors.
 Wire guage is 28AWG (7 x 0.12mm strands).
 Multi-strand wire is a bit more difficult to solder neatly than solid-core wire, but it is more flexible and hence less likely to break when wiggled about during construction.
 Short links and most of the GND wiring are done using bare 28AWG tinned copper wire, coloured grey in the wiring diagram.

 The REMI v2 prototype will use a low-cost MIDI-USB adapter cable obtained from an online supplier, AliExpress.
 The only construction challenge was getting the circuit board out of the sealed casing.
 I used a hacksaw to cut around the edges, then prized the casing apart with a flat-blade screwdriver.

 The plugs will be cut off leaving short lengths of cable to wire the adapter into the REMI controller module.